matthew-scherf/Only-One/README.md

 ## The Main Theorem

-The formalization culminates in a single theorem that proves everything:
+The formalization culminates in a single theorem:

 ```isabelle
 theorem Tat_Tvam_Asi_Ultimate: